-Regional Workshop: Scaling-up Agroecology in ASEAN Higher Education to Meet SDGs and Ensure Climate Resilience at Maejo University, Chiang Mai, Thailand
+13 CLIMATE ACTION Regional Workshop: Scaling-up Agroecology in ASEAN Higher Education to Meet SDGs and Ensure Climate Resilience at Maejo University, Chiang Mai, Thailand CONTEXT.

-CONTEXT.
 With support from the Office of the Higher Education Commission (OHEC) Thailand, Maejo University led a small multi-disciplinary policy study and dialogue project on "Scaling-up Agroecology in ASEAN Higher Education to Meet SDGs and Ensure Climate Resilience at Maejo University, Chiang Mai, Thailand" contributing to the ASEAN Work Plan on Education (AWPE), 2016-2020 while Thailand was Chair of the Association of Southeast Asian Nations (ASEAN) in 2019 under the theme: "Advancing Partnership for Sustainability."
 RATIONALE.
 Modern, "conventional," mono-crop intensive, industrial agriculture and agri-business is one of the world's greatest contributors to environmental damage, including agrochemical pollution, desertification, deforestation, drought, depleting aquifers, biodiversity loss, land degradation, and maybe the world's greatest contributor to climate change.
 Moreover, this dominant agriculture development model and agri-food system have not served many small-holder farmers, poor families, and rural communities well.
-In Southeast Asia, around 63 million people (close to 10 percent of the population) are undernourished or food insecure, with farmers and poor rural communities most vulnerable or hungry.
+In Southeast Asia, around 63 million people (close to 10 percent of the population) are undernourished or food insecure, with farmers and poor rural communities most vulnerable or hungy.
 Essentially the world needs a paradigm shift ...the need for a two-track approach that drastically reduces the impact of conventional agriculture, on the one hand, and broadens...agro-ecological production methods on the other..."

-(UNCTAD, 2013)..
+(UNCTAD, 2013).
 CONCEPT.
 Agroecology (AE) has at least three core dimensions: science, movement, and practice (Wezel, et. al. 2009).
-AE "is the development and application of ecological theory to the management of agricultural systems" including "the influence of social, economic, and political factors on the structure and success of farming systems" (Altieri and Francis, 1992).
-Related practices include Agroforestry (AF), Organic Agriculture (OA), Conservation Agriculture (CA); Integrated Pest Management (IPM) or Integrated Crop Management (ICM) Sustainable Rice Intensif
+AE "is the development and application of ecological theory to the management of agricultural systems" including "the influence of social, economic, and political factors on the structure and success of farming systems" (Alteri and Francis, 1992).
+Related practices include Agroforestry (AF), Organic Agriculture (EA).
+FAO defines AE as "an integrated paproach that simultaneously applies ecological and social concepts and principles to the design

-Conserve and sustainably use the oceans, seas and marine resources for sustainable development

-Maejo University has two institutes, the Faculty of Fisheries Technology and Water Resources, and Maejo-Chumphon Campus, carrying out projects to conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-2 Major Institutions for Life Below Water Projects1,000+ participants3 Projects
+14 LIFE BELOW WATER Conserve and sustainably use the oceans, seas and marine resources for sustainable development Maejo University has two institutes, the Faculty of Fisheries Technology and Water Resources, and Maejo-Chumphon Campus, carrying out projects to conserve and sustainably use the oceans, seas and marine resources for sustainable development.
+2 Major Institutions for Life Below Water Projects1,000+ participants17 Projects